Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

 where $\theta$ is a primitive $50$th root of unity and $y=\hat y^2$ acts on $2_1$ with eigenvalues $\theta^{\pm 2}$.

-We have thus shown that all cases are blueprints for $\Vmin$, fix a $2$-space on $\Vmin$, or fix a line on $L(G)$, as needed. \end{pf}
+We have thus shown that all cases are blueprints for $M(E_7)$, stabilize a $2$-space on $M(E_7)$, or stabilize a line on $L(E_7)$, as needed. \end{proof}

-\begin{prop} Suppose that $p=11$. \begin{enumerate} \item Let $a=1$.
-If $H$ is not a blueprint for $\Vmin$, then $N_{\bar G}(H)$ fixes a $2$-space on $\Vmin$ or a line on $L(G)$. \item Let $a=2$.
-If $H$ is not a blueprint for $\Vmin$, then $N_{\bar G}(H)$ fixes a $2$-space on $\Vmin$. \end{enumerate} \end{prop} \begin{pf} Let $a=1$.
-As $p=11$ the action of $u$ is one of cases (xviii) to (xxi) in the list above.
+\begin{proposition} Suppose that $p=11$. \begin{enumerate} \item Let $a=1$.
+If $H$ is not a blueprint for $M(E_7)$, then $H$ stabilizes a unique $2$-space on $M(E_7)$ or a line on $L(E_7)$. \item Let $a=2$.
+If $H$ is not a blueprint for $M(E_7)$, then $H$ stabilizes a unique $2$-space on $M(E_7)$. \end{enumerate} \end{proposition} \begin{proof} Let $a=1$.
+As $p=11$ the action of $u$ is one of cases (\ref{li:sl2first11}) to (\ref{li:sl2last11}) in the list above.
 In the first unipotent class, $E_7(a_4)$ acting as $11^2,10,8,6,4^2,2$, there are single blocks of size $10$, $8$, $6$ and $2$, which must come from simple summands of those dimensions.
-Since we cannot have a faithful indecomposable module of dimension $11+4=15$, the $4$s must also come from simple summands, and so $\Vmin\downarrow_H$ is a single projective plus a semisimple module.
+Since we cannot have a faithful indecomposable module of dimension $11+4=15$, the $4$s must also come from simple summands, and so $M(E_7)\downarrow_H$ is a single projective plus a semisimple module.
 The conspicuous such sets of composition factors yield

-The second of these has corresponding set of factors on $L(G)$ given by $9^8,7^2,5^7,1^{12}$, and the action of $u$ on $L(G)$ is $11^8,9,7^2,5^2,3^4$.
+The second of these has corresponding set of factors on $L(E_7)$ given by $9^8,7^2,5^7,1^{12}$, and the action of $u$ on $L(E_7)$ is $11^8,9,7^2,5^2,3^4$.
 Blocks of size $3$ come from, up to duality,

 and so $H$ cannot embed with these factors and this action of $u$.
 (The other set of composition factors yields